FelixFrancisco1776/DayOptimizer/README.md

   ## Installation
   Open terminal and enter node index.js

-  ## Usage
-  No specific usage at the moment.

-  ## Contributing
-  No specific contribution guidelines at the moment.

-  ## Tests
-  No specific tests at the moment.

   ## Questions
   For any questions or feedback, please feel free to contact me:
   - GitHub: [felixfrancisco1776](https://github.com/felixfrancisco1776)